InfamousStarFox/docker-wordpress/README.md

 docker-compose down
 ```
 ### Remove
-Need a reset?
+Need to reset?
 Delete all the WordPress data and return to a fresh installation with
 ```bash
 docker-compose rm -fs
 ```